To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

-The right school supplies are essential to your university student experience.
+The right school supplies are essential to your university experience.
 You’ll use them to take notes in lectures and tutorials, complete problem sets and practice questions, perform calculations and engineering design, and much more!
-In this post, we have compiled a list of important supplies and how they can be used in EngSci.
+In this post, we’ve compiled a list of important supplies and how they can be used to help your first year in EngSci be as successful as possible.

 Digital School Supplies